 Getting there and finding a bed are only half the battle –

 you still want to do things once you

-Check the tourist office website before you book your ticket and see whether you might be able to coincide your trip with some kind of celebration or street fair or special market.
+Check the tourist office website or the local equivalent of What's On before you book your ticket and see whether you might be able to coincide your trip with some kind of celebration or street fair or special market.

 Museums in most countries have free days.
 Find out when these are and make sure that’s when you’re there.
 In Paris, for example, some museums are permanently free, like the Paris Museum of Modern Art.
 Others, like the Pompidou Center or the Musée d’Orsay are free the first Sunday of every month.
 Others have free evenings, and so on.
 All it takes is 30 seconds online looking for “free museums Paris”.

 Most major cities also have a plethora of other free things to do.
 Going to London?
 Just Google “free things to do London” and you’ll see what I mean: my first hit was an article entitled “101 Free Things to do in London”.
 I mentioned museums but you could also feed pelicans in St James’s Park, watch a theater rehearsal, go to the Sunday flower market, forage for antiques on Bermondsey Square (you can’t carry them home anyway so don’t fret about not being able to buy any) or visit Foyles, the city’s largest independent bookstore.
 And there are 90+ other free things to do, in the first article I found.
 I found freebies just as easily in Budapest, Vienna, Stockholm, Mexico City, Hanoi, Cape Town… And to give you an idea, here's my own take on free things to do in Paris.

 If you’re not in a walking mood there’s often a way to cut costs on public transportation.
 Again, the tourist office is a good source of information, as is the Internet.
 A day bus ticket usually costs less than a single journey, and a week ticket – many cities have them – will be cheaper than a day ticket.